yalem-a/ckad-notes/02.configuration/README.md

 ```
 - taint-effects : Determines what happens to pods that do not tolerate this taint
    - NoSchedule - The pod will not be placed on the node
-   - PreferNoSchedule - The pod might not be placed on a node , but this is NOT guaranteed.
+   - PreferNoSchedule - The pod might  be placed on a node , but this is NOT guaranteed.
    - NoExecute - Pods will not be placed on the node and existing pods that do not tolerate will be evicted
 Tolerations : are placed on a pod